 Are you the kind of sports fan who needs to know every single piece of news that happens as it happens?
 Thanks to the magic of smartphones, it’s actually quite easy to keep track of everything.
 If visiting your favorite sports websites is not sufficient, don’t worry, Team Stream gets you even closer to the action by allowing you follow your favorite teams and leagues.
-It’s featured on our Best iPhone Apps page, so you know it’s good.

 The app even alerts you the moment news breaks.
 All the information is powered by popular sports site Bleacher Report, which is known for being one of the first to report news thanks to its massive crew of writers.

 Note: This review is for the iOS version but the app is available on Android as well, and it’s basically identical.

 To get everything up and running you will need to jump on the App Store and download the free application first.
 From there, the app will open up and let you choose what you want to love.

 You can choose to follow entire leagues, or you can narrow in on specific teams that you follow.
 Both pro and college leagues are supported in the application, so you’ll be hard-pressed to find something you cannot add.
 Of course, larger organizations will have more stories reported, but when something significant happens, even with the smaller teams, the app will have it covered for you.

 If you allow the app access to your location data, it will suggest teams to follow that are close to you.
 This can save you some time if you tend to be a fan of local teams.